kutayeroglu/fade-replicate/README.md

 # FADE Replicate

-**CMPE593 - Deep Learning for Computer Vision, Term Project** This project focuses on replicating FADE, a task-agnostic upsampling operator for encoder-decoder architectures for object detection.
+**CMPE593 - Deep Learning for Computer Vision, Term Project** This project focuses on replicating FADE, a task-agnostic upsampling operator for encoder-decoder architectures.

+While FADE is designed for a variety of tasks, this implementation specifically covers object detection.

 ## Resources